Explainer: What is equivalence? Britain's banks face patchy EU access

 Britain has said it will continue to push for broadening equivalence and the EU has privately conceded the system needs reform.

-For some financial firms, equivalence is better than no access at all as it could mean shifting fewer jobs and activities to EU hubs, and perhaps continuing to centralize some back office operations such as booking trades at global centers in London.
+For some financial firms, equivalence is better than no access at all as it could mean shifting fewer jobs and activities to EU hubs, and perhaps continuing to centralise some back office operations such as booking trades at global centres in London.

 Normally, the EU will not grant equivalence to foreign firms until it has completed lengthy deliberations - about four years in the case of one U.S. derivatives clearing rule.